Belkin USB Type-C Thunderbolt™ 3 Cable

 As USB Type-C and its adopters mature, the specification will stabilize and the specification will achieve dominance.
 In the meantime, several evolutionary developments will occur over the next several years.
 These include:

-- Type-C hubs will likely not only provide power, but may well provide switching between various connected devices, allowing them to talk to one another across the hub.
+- Type-C hubs will likely not only provide power but may well provide switching between various connected devices, allowing them to talk to one another across the hub.

-- The USB Implementers Forum, the owners of the USB standard, promise futureproofing in the USB Type-C design.
+- The USB Implementers Forum, the owners of the USB standard, promises futureproofing in the USB Type-C design.
 So far that looks like a fair prognostication for at least the next decade.
 Local speeds of 10 Gbps will handle even the most demanding apps, including mobile VR, likely viable on 5G networks, which will also offer 10 Gbps speeds (5G networks will start to appear by 2020 based on estimates from the Next Generation Mobile Network – NGMN – alliance).

 - Some speculated USB Type-C would be dominant by Q4 2016.
 That hasn’t happened.
 It is highly likely that CES 2017 will deliver Type-C in most designs, with shipments taking place in the second half of 2017.